 Age: Good for any age

 Why I love it: I generally starve my kids of screen time in pursuit of the low media child.
-This practice goes completely out the window when we travel – we load the ipad with all the best apps (yes the kids have to share one #siblingrivalry) and they can binge watch to their heart’s content until they eventually crash from the exertion.
+This practice goes completely out the window when we travel — we load the ipad with all the best apps (yes the kids have to share one #siblingrivalry) and they can binge watch to their heart’s content until they eventually pass out from the exertion.
 Cue mama wine time.

 Why I love it: My kids used to get sick after every long haul flight and if there’s anything worse then starting a holiday with massively jet lagged kids its starting a holiday with massively jet lagged kids who are sick.
 The last few times we have traveled I have wiped down every surface of our seats, tray table, remote control and armrests and amazingly the kids were sniffle-free.
 You do get odd looks but that’s a small price to pay in my eyes.